OpenSimulationInterface/osi-visualizer/osi-data-checker/README.md

 The script should be run with python 2.7.
 The script expect at least two positional arguments.
 Both of those are osi-encoded messages.
-Thi first file is treated as a benchmark.
+The first file is treated as a benchmark.

-It can be run using the following command.
+It can be run using the following command: <br />
-./compare_data.py input.txt input_2.txt
+*./compare_data.py input.txt input_2.txt* <br />
 Because the parsing of the file takes significant amount of time it is recommended, at least for the initial tests, to restrict number of read messages.

 ### Command line options
--help -h Display help
+*-h -help* Display help <br />
--v Verbose mode - Display more informations
+*-v* "verbose mode", Display more informations  <br />
--rl read line limit Limits the number of lines read from the input file.
+*-rl* "read line limit", Limits the number of lines read from the input file.
 If set, only firs first X number of osi messages will be read.

 ### Dependencies